gnubila-france/puppet-vagrant-playground/README.md

 vagrant reload master
 ```

+Once puppet is installed on the master, revert the owner and group of
+the synchronized directories and relaunch a pass to fix possible errors
-On the master puppet apply will fail due to incorrect rights on the
+due to incorrect rights for the directories.
-/etc/puppet/modules directory:

 * Edit the Vagrantfile to set the owner and group for the synced_folder to puppet
 * Reload the VM and force provisionning